Maggie Forest

 For our wedding, we did not merely want a modern wedding in costume, rather we wanted to experience (to the extent that we ever could) the process of marriage in the Middle Ages.
 We were both interested in the 14th Century; before we began the process of research, we narrowed down the cast of players and their location and time.
 For more information on period weddings in general, see separate document "Pro Sponso et Sponsa".

 In reality, we did have to compromise quite a bit on the actual wedding ceremony.
 We could have gone ahead and acted out the historic wedding, and then taken care of the legal requirement through a civic ceremony.
-However, we wanted a real wedding, in church; something more poignant than just ‘an act’, so we chose to compromise somewhat on the authenticity.
+However, we wanted a real wedding, in church; something more poignant than just an act, so we chose to compromise somewhat on the authenticity.

 We are mundanely Lutheran Protestant; and a real catholic wedding was out of the question.
 We were also faced with the problem that while our personae were Danish, and we personally could have gone through the ceremony in that language, we were to get married in New Zealand where (aside from the trouble of finding a celebrant capable and willing) our friends would have been even more at a loss than if it had been done in Latin.